 Jane Street Global sues LME for $15.3 mln for cancelling nickel trades

-June 7 (Reuters) - U.S.-based Jane Street Global Trading has sued the London Metal Exchange for $15.3 million following the cancellation of nickel trades on the platform owned by Hong Kong Exchanges and Clearing 0388.HK in March, the Hong Kong bourse said on Tuesday.
+June 7 (Reuters) - U.S.-based Jane Street Global Trading has sued the London Metal Exchange for $15.3 million following the cancellation of nickel trades in March - the second such legal claim it has faced this week.

+The LME, which is owned by Hong Kong Exchanges and Clearing 0388.HK, is being probed by regulators after it suspended activity and cancelled nickel trades on March 8 due to volatility that saw prices double to more than $100,000 a tonne within hours.

+The decision to cancel nickel trades "during a period of heightened volatility severely undermines the integrity of the markets and sets a dangerous precedent that calls future contracts into question," a Jane Street representative said in a statement.

+The Hong Kong bourse said in a statement that the LME considered the claim by the U.S. quantitative fund and market maker to be "without merit and the LME will contest it vigorously".

-On Monday, the LME said it was being sued by hedge fund Elliott Associates for $456 million for cancelling nickel trades after chaotic trading in March that forced the exchange to suspend its nickel market.
+On Monday, the LME said it was being sued by hedge fund Elliott Associates for $456 million for cancelling nickel trades.

+HKEX made a similar statement in response to the Elliott suit, saying the LME had to take action to protect the market as a whole when trading became disorderly.

 ((Harish.Sridharan@thomsonreuters.com;))